-A single spindle disk may well be sufficient for an Ultrium 460 or 230 depending on your data's compressibility.
+A single spindle disk may not be able to deliver good data throughput at poor compression ratios.
 Best practice to ensure good throughput is to utilize multiple disk spindles or data sources.

-System architecture
+• System architecture

-Be aware of the architecture of your data protection environment; multiple clients backed up over a network may mean you are unable to take advantage of the Ultrium 960 because the Ethernet infrastructure connecting such systems may limit performance.
-For Ultrium 460 and 230 drives, the aggregation of multiple client sources over a network remains a good way of delivering good performance.
+Be aware of the architecture of your data protection environment; the aggregation of multiple client sources over a network provides a good way of delivering good performance, but anything less than Gigabit Ethernet may limit performance for Ultrium 448 tape drives.
 Some enterprise class backup applications can be made to interleave data from multiple sources, such as clients or disks, to keep the tape drive working at optimum performance.